 In terms of Regulation 24A of the Listing Regulations, with effect from 1st April 2025, your Company is required to appoint a Practicing Company Secretary for not more than one term of five consecutive years or a firm of Practicing Company Secretaries for not more than two terms of five consecutive years, as a Secretarial Auditor, with the approval of the members at its AGM and such Secretarial Auditor must be a peer reviewed company secretary and should not have incurred any of the disqualifications as specified under the Listing Regulations.
-Further, as per the said Regulation, any association of the individual or the firm as the Secretarial Auditors of the Company before 31st March 2025 shall not be considered for the purpose of calculating the tenure of the Secretarial Auditors.
+Further, as per the said Regulation, any association of the Company before 31st March 2025 shall not be considered for the purpose of calculating the tenure of the Secretarial Auditors.